gravitee-lab/GraviteeCiCdOrchestrator/README.md

-# GraviteeReleaseOrchestrator
+# The Gravitee Release Orchestrator

-A custom component in Gravitee's CICD, that brings distributed builds in
+A custom component in `Gravitee`'s CICD, that brings distributed builds in :

+* will parse release.json to determine which `Gravitee APIM` dependencies have to be released,
+* will then request Circle CI REST API to trigger , for each selected `Gravitee APIM` dependency, the Pipeline defined in the `.circleci/config.yml` of each of those dependencies, to actually distribute the build (and scale it out)
+* will trigger the Circle CI Pipelines respecting the paralellization constriants defined by the  `buildDependencies` property in the `release.json`, to maximize scale out.
+* confer to  the specs specified in `CICD_APIM_TheGroovyGraviteeReleaseProcess.png` (team privately shared document)

 # Buld, test n run